A Hierarchical Encoding-Decoding Scheme for Abstractive Multi-document Summarization: Cross-Document Standard Deviation

-We provide details of the ``Cross-Doc Std'' (CDS) calculation below.
+We provide details of the Cross-Document Standard Deviation (CDS) calculation below.
 First, during the model's inference stage, we can easily obtain the normalized cross-attention weights of each decoded token toward the source tokens in all attention heads and layers.
-We average these weights across all attention heads and layers, then aggregate them for each document.
-For instance, we calculate the total cross-attention towards the $n^{th}$ document by summing up the cross-attention weights for all tokens in this document:
+We average these weights for all attention heads and layers for each individual token, then aggregate the weights for the tokens belonging to the same document.
+Thus, the cross-attention for the $n^{th}$ document can be calculated as: